jonesc11/itws-4500/labs/lab4/README.md

 When the page gets too small, the icons in the menu collapse in a not-so-pretty way.
 Therefore, when the screen got down to Bootstrap XS size, I removed all icons besides home and made them into a list on the homepage.
 That way, you can still navigate to them, but it's easier to read.

 I used OpenWeatherMap instead of DarkSky because it gave me the town name without using the Google Maps API.
 DarkSky gave a bit more data per request, but that's the tradeoff I made.
 It was mostly secondary data like dew point.
+Additionally, similarly to lab 2, I left the keys right in the client-side JavaScript because this isn't a production application, and it was easier to do this than to write multiple other scripts to do it for me.

 I chose to use AngularJS instead of Angular 2, 4, or 5 because that is the Angular framework I am most familiar with.